bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Speaker 5: 00:21:05

-I was just saying in a way it's settling like, like strike advertisers.
+I was just saying in a way it's settling like strike advertisers.
-Well, for Bitcoin, basically, and then like settle backs into another token.
+Well, for Bitcoin, basically, and then like settle back into another token.

 Speaker 2: 00:21:16